phenomenalpotato/cClass/README.md

 This project is just a way to centralize all my notes and references!
 In any kind of way, i am trying with this project to teach someone else.
 But if you came here for some mysterious reason, I hope this reference material will help you!

 Yes, the description is in English and the project is in Portuguese...
-This is life!!
+That's life!!